rayct/python-day-predict/README.md

 ## About

-Created by Raymond C. Turner.
+Created by **Raymond C. Turner**.

-Feel free to reach out for feedback or collaboration.
+Feel free to reach out for feedback, questions, or contributions.

 ## License